Skip to main content

 • Fast permanent failure.
 Other 4xx codes (400/401/404/etc.) are treated as fatal — we don’t waste your retry budget when the request will never succeed.

 • Bounded budget.
-10-second per-attempt timeout, ~6.2 second total across all retries.
-If your server is still down after that, the event is logged and the worker moves on.
+30-second per-attempt timeout, with up to ~39 seconds of backoff sleeps between attempts (jittered).
+If your server is still down after the final attempt, the event is logged and the worker moves on — there is no dead-letter queue today.

 • At-least-once delivery.
 A retry after your server timed out can re-deliver an event you already processed — always dedupe in your handler (see Be idempotent below).